Alpharouk/Semantic-segmentation-RGBD-SegNet/README.md

-# Semantic segmentation of plant organs
+# Semantic segmentation of plant organs using Encoder/Decoder network and RGB-D images

 dsfdsfsdfsd
 fsdfsdfsd